cycoconutz/README-Generator/Develop/README.md

 ## Contributors
-danny yates
+Danny Yates
+Special thanks to Ryan Thomas

 ## Contact

-You can see the code for this project at [cycoconutz](www.github.com/cycoconutz)
+You can see the code for this project at [cycococnutz](www.github.com/cycococnutz)

 You can also reach me personally at my email address: [johndyates@gmail.com](mailto:johndyates@gmail.com)